Cybersecurity @ UWM

 It has never been more important to ensure your personal information stays safe and secure online.
 Educating yourself on the topic of cybersecurity helps keep scammers at bay and can greatly decrease the likelihood of your personal information becoming compromised.
-Look through the following information to learn how to secure your personal data!
+Look through the following sections to learn how to secure and protect your personal data!

 - Suspicious links